 Education and training

-If time to earn a degree and money to pay for your education are a concern, think about completing a two-year associate degree, possibly in business management, through a community college, technical school or university, particularly if you are eligible for My Career Advancement Account assistance.
+If time to earn a degree and money to pay for your education are concerns, think about completing a two-year associate degree, possibly in business management, through a community college, technical school or university.
 Try to find a program where the credits you earn will transfer toward your bachelor's degree.
 With an associate degree, you may find employment, earn income and start gaining experience until you're ready to complete your bachelor's degree.

 Professional organizations and networking